DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-06-14-service-worker.md

 The good news is the Angular PWA package makes working with the service worker easy!

-**How do I add service worker to my Angular application?**

-Enter `ng add @angular/pwa` in your project directory on the command line to add PWA support for your application, which includes the service worker and web manifest.

 **How do I test my service worker changes during development?**

 If you want to test functionality specific to service worker such as offline capability, you cannot use `ng serve`.
 Instead you will need to use a server.
 I use http-server, a light-weight node server to launch a simple node-based server to host the content of the folder your Angular DIST folder.
 This means that you must use  `ng build --prod` to create the production distribution files that it will use.